oroinc/documentation/user_guide/workflow_management.rst

 View from type has two options - "Popup window" and "Separate page".
 First tells that transition attributes must be rendered as regular popup window over the entity view page, second - transition will be shown as a separate page.

-Warning message is optional and used to warn user about something before performing of transitions.
+Warning message is optional and used to warn user about something before performing of transition.
 It can be extremely useful if transition does some changes that can't be undone.

 Button icon and style allows user to customise look of transition button - icon and background color.

 .. image:: ./img/workflow_management/workflow_edit_transition_attributes.png

-TODO: To be continued...
+"Attributes" tab shows list of existing attributes for this step and has small form to add new ones.
+Transition attributes are optional, so if there will be no attributes, then there will be no transition window - transition will be performed immediately.

+Add/edit from has only three fields - entity field, label and required flag.

+Entity field selector allows user to select required field from main entity or form it's relations.
+The way how this field will be rendered in transition window is defined automatically based on field type.

+Value at label field overrides default system field label.
+If label is not defined, default system field label will be used.

+Required flag specifies whether this field must be filled before transition execution.

+Attributes field table has exactly the same columns, and each columns shows appropriate value.
+Also this table has additional actions column - it allows to edit and remove attribute fields.

+**Steps and transitions**

-Steps and transitions table is really similar to such table at view page (same columns, same information), but also it has additional functionality.
+Steps and transitions table is really similar to such table on a view page (same columns, same information), but also it has additional functionality.

+Step names in column "Step" are links that open step window that allows user to modify step information.
+Transition names in column "Transitions" are also links that open transition window to modify transition parameters.
+To the right of transition name there are two additional icons that provide functionality to clone and delete current transition.

+Unlike table from view page, this table has additional actions column.
+It provides ability to add new transition to this step, and modify, clone or delete current step.

 Example of Workflow